Employment Lawyer Toronto Consultations

-At the end of the consultation, we will advise how we can help, what steps we would take, how long it will take and how much it will cost to retain one of our top employment and labour lawyers.
+At the end of the consultation, we will advise how we can help, what steps we would take, how long it will take and how much it will cost to retain an employment and labour lawyer.

 We adhere to the strictest privacy policies.
 Rest assured, we will keep confident all the information you give us about your personal work file.
 We will never divulge anything you tell us over the phone or email to any other individual or company, including your employer, ever.

 After your consultation with an employment lawyer, there is no obligation whatsoever to thereafter retain our law firm.
 There will be no high-pressure sales tactics either.
 In fact, if we feel we cant help you, we will tell you straight up, or we will refer you to someone who can.
 We just want what is best for you.

 Our goal in an initial consultation is to get all the information we need from you for the lawyer to determine whether your issue requires our law firm’s help, and if so, how we can achieve the best result.

 Our secondary goal is to give you peace of mind.
 We want you to ask us everything (there are no bad questions here).
 Moreover, asking us questions helps bring out details of your case that you may have missed or thought were not important.

 We let you know if you have a case, how much it might be worth, how much it might cost, how long it might take, and what your chances of success are.